-• Pertussis: Also known as 'whooping cough' is caused by bacteria.
+• Pertussis: A bacterial illness, also known as 'whooping cough.'
 Makes children cough uncontrollably and unable to catch their breath; they make a "whooping" sound when they attempt to breathe in against a windpipe severely narrowed by mucus.

 CONTAGIOUSNESS: Spreads through coughing and sneezing.
 If 10 susceptible people are exposed to one person who has pertussis, all 10 people will typically become infected.